ut-beg-texnet/eqcct/eqcctpro/README.md

   - Filepath to where the P EQCCT detection model is stored
 - **`s_model_filepath (str)`**
   - Filepath to where the S EQCCT detection model is stored
-- **`stations2use (int)`: default = None**
-  - Controls the maximum amount of stations EvaluateSystem can use in its trial iterations
-  - Sample data has been provided so that the maximum is 50, however, if using custom data, configure for your specific usecase
 - **`cpu_id_list (list)`: default = [1]**
   - List that defines which specific CPU cores that sched_setaffinity will allocate for executing the current EQCCTPro process and **is the maximum amount of cores EvaluteSystem can use in its trial iterations**
   - Allows for specific allocation and limitation of CPUs for a given EQCCTPro process
     - "I want this program to run only on these specific cores."
   - Must be at least 1 CPU if using GPUs (Ray needs CPUs to manage the Raylets (concurrent tasks), however the processing of the waveform is done on the GPU)
+- **`min_cpu_amount (int)`: default = 1**
+  - Is the minimum amount of CPUs you want to start your trials with
+  - By default, trials will start iterating with 1 CPU up to the maximum allocated
+  - Can now set a value as the starting point, such as 15 CPUs up to the maximum of for instance 25
+- **`cpu_test_step_size`: default = 1**
+  - Is the desired step size for the trials will march from `min_cpu_amount` to `len(cpu_id_list)`
+- **`stations2use (int)`: default = None**
+  - Controls the maximum amount of stations EvaluateSystem can use in its trial iterations
+  - Sample data has been provided so that the maximum is 50, however, if using custom data, configure for your specific usecase
 - **`starting_amount_of_stations (int)`: default = 1**
   - For evaluating your system, you have the option to set a starting amount of stations you want to use in the test
   - By default, the test will start using 1 station but now is configurable